 - A. It must be shown that sewage disposal systems can comply with the requirements of RSA 149-E and with such rules and regulations as may be established by the New Hampshire Water Supply and Pollution Control Commission and the Town of Fremont. - B. The Board may require approval for individual lot/site sewage disposal systems.
 The Board may also require an acceptable plan indicating location of such systems. - C. It must be shown that on-site well systems can comply with the existing Fremont Zoning Ordinance and State Water Pollution Control and/or Department of Environmental Services regulations. - D. The proposed site may require an appropriate water supply source for the purpose of fire prevention and control.
 The water supply system must be such that it will provide for hydrant hook up with roadway access.
 Cisterns type and size must be stated.
 Hydrants must be such as to provide for strategic placement.
 Hydrant locations will meet set back requirements in effect at the time.
 A site-specific design and review must be submitted to and approved by the Rockingham County Conservation District.
-Proper right-ofway easement rights must be supplied for maintenance of piping and water source.
-Sufficient off- street access/parking of no less than fifteen (15) feet deep by twenty (20) feet in length must be provided.
+Proper right-of-way easement rights must be supplied for maintenance of piping and water source.
+Sufficient off- street access/parking of no less than fifteen (15) feet deep by twenty (20) feet in length must be provided. - E. The manner of safe waste disposal must be specified on the site plan.
+Litter and/or garbage collection and holding areas must be secured.
+All outdoor storage areas and trash receptacles must be located or screened to prevent visibility from within the parking area and neighboring properties.
+The use of either fencing or hedges is permitted; however, as a condition of approval, the Planning Board may require earth berms and plantings of shrubs and/or trees.